Visiting the Grand Canyon with Kids: A Complete Guide

 Hop aboard the 1950s vintage trains for an exciting day trip to Williams, Arizona.

-On the way, your train will get up close and personal with some Wild West characters as you watch a gunfight outside of the windows.
+On the way, your train car will get up close and personal with some Wild West characters as you watch a gunfight outside of the windows.

 You’ll also see plenty of amazing wildlife through the huge glass windows.